 ☻

-Kettner’s work has been reviewed and published in the Paris Review, Cultured Magazine, ArtForum, Art in America, Sculpture Magazine, Contemporary Art Review LA (CARLA), HyperAllergic, Institutional Model, and Sixty Inches From Center.
+Kettner’s work has been reviewed and published in Cultured Magazine, The Paris Review, ArtForum, Art in America, Sculpture Magazine, Contemporary Art Review LA (CARLA), HyperAllergic, Institutional Model, KQED, and Sixty Inches From Center.
 In 2023, Fulcrum Arts produced her interactive digital storybook, “Doctor, Doctor," an illustrated journey through history, myth, and patient-hood.

 Em Kettner earned her BFA from the University of the Arts in Philadelphia, and an MFA from the School of the Art Institute of Chicago.
 She is represented by François Ghebaly Gallery in Los Angeles and New York.